esper-io/dev-docs/docs/home/console/device-management/-/index.md

 The remote viewer section lets the user remotely view the device and take screenshots of a remote device.

-How to remotely view your device
+To remotely view a device:

-- Remote viewer is a feature which allows one to observe the device remotely and allow Admin (Dashboard user) to monitor the device live.

-- The ‘Capture screenshot’ button will capture the current screen of the device.
-There is a recorded history of all screenshots captured per device under the screenshots section.
+- Click on "Remote viewer."

-- For remote viewing of the device we need to click on the ‘Start session’ icon.
-Once the user allows the remote view request, a secure connection will get established and device screen will be streamed on the dashboard.
+- Click on the ‘Start session’ button.
+On devices using Android 9.0 and above, a secure connection will get established and device screen will be streamed on the dashboard.
+On devices Android 8.1 and earlier, users would see a permission prompt informing them of the remote session.
+Once the remote view request is allowed, a secure connection will get established and device screen will be streamed on the dashboard.

 ![Device Management](../../../assets/OLD_DASHBOARD/4_DM_DevRel26.png)

 - The session automatically ends after 15 minutes.
 You can also stop it by clicking the ‘Stop session’.

+- The ‘Capture screenshot’ button will capture the current screen of the device.
+There is a recorded history of all screenshots captured per device under the screenshots section.

 ![Device Management](../../../assets/OLD_DASHBOARD/5_DM_DevRel26.png)